Erine shares:

 economy, its social progress and in raising its living standards.

+Section 2.
 Advertising is an inherent part of total marketing, and reasonable cost

 thereof is an inherent part of marketing cost.